thedeadfish59/compiler_design_lab/README.md

 ![](https://github.com/thedeadfish59/compiler_design_lab/raw/master/DeepinScreenshot_20180314171306.png)

+### OR
-or we can follow how our Anupam sir taught us to write the code,(uses VIM) way described below:
+We can follow how our Anupam sir taught us to write the code,(uses VIM) way described below:
 Right click on desktop, hit Open in terminal, type:

  `vi program1.l`